 “The anger needs to build up to a point where I feel like it is really worth it to say something.
 This can last for long periods of time.
 I recognized I was growing when I started to get angry a few days after an upsetting event.
 This was a big improvement as it used to take months or even years…”

-Tools for Compassion If You Have Peacemaker 9s in Your Life
+Tools for Compassion If You Have Enneagram Type 9s in Your Life

 1) Ask Them About Themselves